iemkek/SAP_Conversational_AI_Assignments/README.md

 IF #person.fullname is-present
 ```

 The #person entity is standard predefined entity.
-If the user types his first and last name, the chatbot can automatically determine that this is a #person.
+If the user responds to the "Please give me your first and last name" expression from the first assignment by typing his first and last name, the chatbot can automatically determine that this is a #person.

 ![Call the webhook](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/webhookResponse2.png)